Updated May 31, 2018 to include an audio version of the post.

 This poem suggests many Bible passages to me.
 Here are three:

 Galatians 5:6—The only thing that counts is faith expressing itself through love.

 Colossians 3:23-24— Whatever you do, work at it with all your heart, as working for the Lord, not for human masters, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.

 3. James 1:22—Do not merely listen to the Scripture and so deceive yourselves.
 Do what it says.

 Prayer: Lord, help us to trust and obey you step by step, especially when the future is unclear to us.
 Help us to believe you enough to stake our daily lives and our eternal destiny on you and your Scriptures.
-Faith is all about what we cannot see.
+Faith is all about trusting you when we cannot see the future.
 Give us faith to believe in you for salvation and faith for living through hardships day by day, when we can’t see a way out.
 Help us to trust you to always be with us and to guide us.
 We pray in Christ’s name.
 Amen.